-Scaling is the process of associating an array of numbers to a characteristic of interest.
-Scales of all kinds are used every day to provide information about temperature, time, speed, etc. For example, temperature is frequently described using the Fahrenheit scale: "The high today will be 102 degrees Fahrenheit."
-However, the same temperature can also be described using a different scale such as the Celsius scale: "The high today will be 39 degrees Celsius."
+Scaling is the process of associating numbers to a characteristic of interest.
+Scales of all kinds are used to provide information about measurable quantities, such as temperature, time, speed, etc. For example, temperature is frequently described using the Fahrenheit scale: "The high today will be 102 degrees Fahrenheit."
+However, the same temperature can also be described using a different scale, such as the Celsius scale: "The high today will be 39 degrees Celsius."
 The numbers 102 and 39 both refer to the same temperature, but they describe it using different scales.
-Test scores can also be described using more than one scale.
+Similarly, test scores can also be reported using more than one scale.

 The number of items that a student answers correctly on a given test is known as the raw score, and this raw score is interpreted in terms of the specific set of test questions answered.
-Raw scores from different test forms should not be compared with each other unless the sets of questions that count toward the raw score on both forms are identical.
-A hypothetical example can help illustrate the reasons for this.
-If 75% of students earn a raw score of 34 out of 50 on one test form, and 80% of students earn a raw score of 34 out of 50 on a separate test form with a different set of questions, there are two possible explanations for the differing group performance.
-It is possible that the second group of students was more proficient than the first.
-However, it is also possible that the second test form was easier than the first test form.
-Whenever subsequent administrations of a test use new forms, the questions on the new forms are likely to be different from those on the old forms.
+In general, raw scores from different test forms are not comparable.
+A hypothetical example can help illustrate this concept.
+Suppose there are two forms of a assessment that are different in difficulty.
+Form A is harder than Form B. Suppose also that a student (Student A) takes Form A and earns a raw score of 34 out of 50; while another student (Student B) takes Form B and also earns a raw score of 34 out of 50.
+It is not hard to see how Student A's performance and knowledge of the content area is better than Student B's performance even though both students receive the exact same raw score.
+Whenever subsequent administrations of an assessment use new forms, the questions on the new forms are likely to be different from those on the old forms.
 And despite the fact that different test forms might target the same knowledge and skills, it is likely that some forms will be slightly easier or slightly more difficult than others.
-As a result, in most cases differences in student performance cannot be directly compared across testing administrations using raw scores.
+As a result, in most cases, student performance cannot be directly compared across testing administrations using raw scores.
 Instead, the test scores must be placed on a common scale to allow for comparisons.

 When different tests are placed onto a common scale, the resulting scores are referred to as scale scores.
 A scale score is a conversion of the raw score onto a scale that is common to all test forms for that assessment.
 Unlike raw scores, scale scores do allow for direct comparisons of student performance across separate test forms and different test administrations.
-The scale score takes into account the difficulty level of the specific set of questions on a test form.
-The scale score describes students' performance relative to each other and relative to the performance standards across separate assessment forms.
+A scale score takes into account the difficulty level of the specific set of questions on a test form.
+The scale score describes students' performance relative to each other and relative to the performance standards across separate test forms.
 Scaling is the process of creating these scale scores.

-Horizontal scale scores are used to describe student performance within a given grade and content area.
-A horizontal scale score is used to evaluate student performance relative to the performance standards for a specific grade and content area.
-Horizontal scales are created separately for each grade and content area, making no reference to potential links or similarities of content across grades.
+Horizontal scale scores are used to describe student performance within a given grade level and content area.
+Horizontal scales are created separately for each grade level and content area, making no reference to potential similarities in content across grade levels.
 By contrast, vertical scale scores can be used to describe student performance across grade levels within a content area.
-A vertical scale places scores of tests that measure student performance in similar content areas at different grades onto a common scale, thereby making those scores easily comparable with one another and allowing for simple interpretations of student progress.
+A vertical scale places scores of assessments that measure student performance in the same content area at different grade levels onto a common scale, thereby making those scores easily comparable with one another and allowing for simple interpretations of student progress.